This post is messy… It’s a work in progress. Just like my novel. But this is my progress to date…

 Maybe it’s just the clunky feeling of being less accustomed to writing in prose.
 I am used to the zippedyalongness of dialogue in a script.
 It is going to take some getting used to.
 I’m sure I will get the hang of it, by the time I reach 90,000 words or thereabouts.

 It doesn’t feel too shabby a progress for day one.
-831 words under the belt and a fair bit of background work on my antagonist.
+831 words under my belt and a fair bit of background work on my antagonist.
 He has a name and, of course, he already seems to have more depth and is more interesting than everyone else in the story.
 I will look into sorting that out on Thursday.
 I have to call it a day for now because I still have to prep for work tomorrow.

 Only day one and already my aim to look after my health and well-being by walking every day is out of the window.
 I’ll try to get a quick walk in tonight or tomorrow morning before work if I can.